Members use the network to avail of grant-assisted training and networking opportunities for their owners, managers and staff.

 For further information on ICOS Skillnet, please contact (01) 613-1348 or email email@example.com

 The ICOS Skillnet is funded by Skillnet Ireland and member companies.
-Skillnet Ireland is funded from the National Training Fund through the Department of Education and Skills.
+Skillnet Ireland is funded from the National Training Fund through the The Department of Further and Higher Education, Research, Innovation and Science.

 “ICOS skillnet has been crucial in supporting the development and delivery of our learning and development within the business.”